German Center for Cardiovascular Research

 Interdisciplinary research based on large-scale trials and research projects is becoming increasingly important, particularly when it comes to combining basic and clinical research.
 The DZHK provides the framework for precisely these sorts of projects.
-The MDC is one of the DZHK’s Berlin-based partner institutions.
+The Max Delbrück Center is one of the DZHK’s Berlin-based partner institutions.

 In terms of statistics, cardiovascular diseases remain the most prevalent severe chronic disease in our society.
 Coronary heart disease, myocardial infarction (heart attacks), and heart failure are still the most frequent causes of death.

-The German Centre for Cardiovascular Research (DZHK) was founded in 2011 in response to these statistics, as an initiative of the Germany Ministry of Education and Research (BMBF ).
+The German Center for Cardiovascular Research (DZHK) was founded in 2011 in response to these statistics, as an initiative of the Germany Ministry of Education and Research (BMBF).
 The DZHK is one of the BMBF’s six German Centers for Health Research (DZGs) The joint aim of these centers is to improve the prevention, diagnosis, and treatment of widespread diseases.

-The DZHK’s founding agreement was signed by Prof. Thomas Eschenhagen of the University Medical Center Hamburg-Eppendorf, who now also holds the position of Chairman of the Board at the DZHK; Prof. Gerd Hasenfuß of the Heart Center at the University Medical Center Göttingen; and Prof. Walter Rosenthal, who was then a member of the MDC’s Board of Directors.
-Today, the MDC is represented on the DZHK Board of Directors by Vice Director Thomas Sommer.
+The DZHK’s founding agreement was signed by Prof. Thomas Eschenhagen of the University Medical Center Hamburg-Eppendorf, who now also holds the position of Chairman of the Board at the DZHK; Prof. Gerd Hasenfuß of the Heart Center at the University Medical Center Göttingen; and Prof. Walter Rosenthal, who was then a member of the Board of Directors of the Max Delbrück Center.
+Today, the Max Delbrück Center is represented on the DZHK Board of Directors by Director (interim) Thomas Sommer.

 The DZHK focuses on three main topics that are of particular importance to patients and the healthcare system: